dmamaril/alumni.io/README.md

 - Users.js
   - bcrypt user password prior to saving to database
   - comparePassword on login
+  - add 'fullname' to schema
+  - remove username // use e-mail as primary instead

 - server.js
   - added package.json file for node modules